- We advise you to exercise a high degree of caution in Sierra Leone because of the high level of crime and the possibility of civil unrest.

 Civil unrest/political tension

 Borders with Liberia and Guinea: We advise you to exercise particular caution in border areas with Liberia and Guinea because of the unsettled security situation in these areas.
 Refugees and internally displaced persons cross the border between Sierra Leone and Guinea, in both directions.
 This may limit local supplies of food, water and shelter and has led to violent clashes.
 The poorly patrolled border areas in both Sierra Leone and Guinea are home to criminal gangs and smugglers whose activities are unpredictable.
-The government of Sierra Leone has imposed restrictions on internal movement.
-Additionally, travel restrictions are in place in areas bordering Guinea and Liberia.
-See the local travel section.
+See Local travel.

 There are high levels of crime in Sierra Leone including in the capital, Freetown.
 Armed theft and violent assault are prevalent.
 Petty crime such as pickpocketing and bag snatching is common and residential burglaries continue to increase.
 Security risks are heightened at night.
 Tourists and expatriates have been targeted by criminals.
 When driving, keep windows closed and car doors locked, particularly in slow moving traffic.